apify/proxy-chain/README.md

 Note that the proxy server only supports Basic authentication (see [Proxy-Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Proxy-Authorization) for details).

-For example, this library is useful if you need to use proxies with authentication in the headless Chrome web browser, because it doesn't accept proxy URLs such as `http://username:password@proxy.example.com:8080`.
+For example, this package is useful if you need to use proxies with authentication in the headless Chrome web browser, because it doesn't accept proxy URLs such as `http://username:password@proxy.example.com:8080`.
 With this library, you can setup a local proxy server without any password that will forward requests to the upstream proxy with password.
+For this very purpose the package is used by the [Apify web scraping platform](https://www.apify.com).

 ## Run a simple HTTP/HTTPS proxy server